chasinggreg/DE_Roadmap/AZ-900 Notes.md

 Imagine a virtual database for storing reporting data or a database for general purpose web-application.

+## Essential Azure Services

+### Compute

+**Azure VM** – A virtual server that supports both Linux and Windows operating systems.
+You can allow or deny the traffic going to your VMs using a network security group.
+Azure Functions – A serverless compute that allows you to write functions using C#, Java, JavaScript, Python, and PowerShell.
+Azure Kubernetes Service – It allows you to orchestrate and manage multiple containers, but the control plane and worker nodes upgrades are done manually.

+### Storage

+**Azure Blob** – An object storage service of Azure.
+A single blob container size is the same as the maximum storage account capacity.
+Azure Disk – A block storage for virtual machines.
+You can protect your disks from failure with the data redundancy feature.
+Azure Files – It enables you to mount file shares in popular operating systems such as Linux, Windows, and macOS.

+### Database

+**Azure SQL Database** – A relational database service that supports Microsoft SQL server.
+Azure Cosmos DB – A database service for document store, graph DBMS, key-value, and wide column store.

+### Networking

+**Azure VNet** – A private network to run your VMs and applications.
+You can segment your virtual network between a /16 and /29 netmask.
+Azure CDN – It enables you to deliver web content closer to users.
+It has multiple point-of-presence locations in a region.
+Azure Traffic Manager – Distribute incoming traffic based on the routing method of your choice and Azure DNS helps you manage your DNS records.

+### Security

+**Azure Active Directory** – An identity and access management service that allows you to create and manage users and groups.
+You can use RBAC to grant users certain roles to access specific resources.
+Azure Key Vault – A service that allows you to store tokens, passwords, certificates, and other secrets.
+You can also create and manage the keys used to encrypt your data.
+Azure Application Gateway – A web traffic load balancer for the distribution of HTTP requests.
+It also has a web application firewall that protects your web applications from commonly known vulnerabilities.

 ## Cloud Services Models

 <style type="text/css">